 First, a Cannabis species (Cannabaceae) breakdown

-Since they share the same species name, they’re often lumped into one big family and there seems to be a lot of confusion around their differences.
+Since they share the same species name, they’re often lumped into one big family, and there seems to be a lot of confusion around their differences.

-|Stalks of the hemp plant can produce clothing, rope, paper, fuel, home insulation... (the list goes on and on)||cold-pressed for oil production that can be used in cooking, beauty products, and even in paint|
+|Stalks of the hemp plant can produce clothing, rope, paper, fuel, home insulation, and much more||Seeds are cold-pressed for oil production; the oil can be used in cooking (as in hempseed milk and granola), beauty products, and even paint|

 Why this matters in the beauty world

-New research is coming out all the time about the skin benefits of CBD.
-What we know so far is like it’s cousin, hempseed oil, it’s been shown to be a powerful anti-inflammatory which helps in healing acne, sensitive skin, rashes, eczema, and psoriasis.
-It also packs a ton of antioxidants.
-But is CBD beauty actually more effective or worth paying more for?
+New research is coming out all the time about the skin-related benefits of CBD.
+What we know so far is it’s been shown to be a powerful anti-inflammatory, like its cousin hempseed oil.
+It reportedly helps in healing:

+CBD also has a ton of antioxidants.
+But are CBD beauty products actually more effective or worth paying more for?

-The tricky marketing tactic behind hempseed oil
+The tricky marketing tactics behind hempseed oil

 Since CBD and hempseed oil are in the same cannabis family, they’re often incorrectly marketed as the same thing.
 Why would a brand do this?

-Simply put, consumers are willing to pay more for CBD oil, which is a pretty expensive ingredient compared to hempseed oil.
+One reason is that consumers are willing to pay more for CBD oil, which is a pretty expensive ingredient compared to hempseed oil.

 So how can you tell what you’re purchasing?
-It’s pretty simple actually, check the ingredient list...
+It’s pretty simple, actually.
+Check the ingredient list...